 Communicating regularly with students and inviting parents to school for meetings are key to student success.
 Consider modern ways to outfit your school office or meeting spaces with furniture that creates open, welcoming places to talk with privacy options and comfortable designs.

 Example: Create multi-purpose resource rooms that function as quiet study areas, vibrant tutoring spaces, or welcoming student meeting spaces.
-Outfit these spaces with comfortable lounge furniture, calming centers, inclusive seating, and mobile tables for flexible meetings.
+Outfit these spaces with comfortable lounge furniture, calming centers, and flexible seating that puts students at ease.
+When the physical environment signals that students are welcome and supported, they are more likely to seek out the help they need and keep showing up.

-Use school furniture to prioritize mental and physical health
+How can school furniture support student mental and physical health?

-Even if your school doesn't have the expansive budget to update entire cafeterias, student common areas, or school offices, consider smart furniture updates, one piece of classroom furniture at a time, that supports student mental and physical well-being can help.
-Consider mobile marker boards to facilitate better visual learning or replacement ergonomic chairs for student seating.
+Even if your school does not have the expansive budget to update entire cafeterias, student common areas, or school offices, consider smart furniture updates, one piece of classroom furniture at a time, that support student mental and physical well-being.
+Consider mobile marker boards to facilitate better visual learning or ergonomic chairs for student seating.

 Example: Many schools are creating more hands-on learning experiences that include modern technology that appeals to students.
-Esports, media centers, and CTE programs are all programs that transform traditional learning into more innovative, modern learning.
-And when students enjoy what they're learning, they're more apt to keep coming back to class.
+Esports, media centers, and CTE programs all transform traditional learning into more innovative, modern experiences.
+And when students enjoy what they're learning, they are more apt to show up consistently.
+Outfitting these spaces with purposeful, well-designed furniture reinforces the message that the school has invested in them.

-If your school is looking to support healthy student attendance and combat absenteeism in new ways, consider these commonly adopted methods.
+If your school is looking to support healthy student attendance and combat absenteeism, consider these commonly adopted methods.
+The Attendance Works strategies guide and reducing chronic absence resource offer even more evidence-based approaches worth exploring.

 Establish attendance expectations: Make sure students and their families understand the importance of attendance through school media, handbooks, announcements, and meetings.